Saurabh5545/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment analysis based on the words of used in twitter.
+Sentiment analysis based on the words used in Twitter.

 Languages Used:-
 HTML used for web page,